Louis-DR/j2gpp/README.md

 CSV and TSV use the same loader, just with different delimiters.
 A different delimiter can be provided with the argument `--csv-delimiter`.
 To use the delimiter in a value, it can be escaped by defining an escape character with the argument `--csv-escapechar`, for instance the backslash "`\`".

 By default, the whitespace around the keys and values in the CSV is stripped.
-This behaviour can be disabled with the argument `--csv-dontstrip`.
+This behavior can be disabled with the argument `--csv-dontstrip`.

 ``` csv
 keys,key1,key2,key3